This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Click on the links below for additional information on the "How do you Measure up?" campaign.

-WorkSafeBC (the Workers' Compensation Board of B.C.) is now partnering with the B.C.
-Road Construction and Maintenance Safety Network (the Safety Network) to pilot a Certificate of Recognition (COR) program that offers a rebate to companies that become certified.
+WorkSafeBC (the Workers' Compensation Board of B.C.) has partnered with the B.C.
+Construction Safety Alliance to establish a Certificate of Recognition (COR) program that offers a rebate to companies that become certified.

 Road builders pave way for incentive program (PDF 62 KB)